Leading Webster into the Future

 Across her career at public and private institutions, Stroble has emerged as a nationally recognized champion of expanding access to higher education through need-based student aid, while also advocating vigorously for federal support of university-based research.
 She is an experienced leader in American higher education, known for her commitment to increasing educational access and success for students worldwide, catalyzing academic innovation, and encouraging universities' civic engagement and service to society.

-During her tenure, Webster has engaged in a period of transformation, with an increased focus on overall institutional excellence, which resulted in increased funding from private donors, government agencies and businesses, creation of several endowed professorships, and improving academic facilities and technologies necessary for Webster’s programs.
-Webster is ranked 22nd in the annual U.S. News & World Report "Best Colleges" list among Midwestern Regional universities and has gained recognition for economic diversity, social mobility and service to veterans.
+During her tenure, Webster has engaged in a period of transformation, with an increased focus on overall institutional excellence, which resulted in increased funding from private donors, government agencies and businesses, the creation of several endowed professorships, and improved academic facilities and technologies necessary for Webster’s programs.
+Webster is ranked in the top 20% in the annual U.S. News & World Report "Best Colleges" list among Midwestern Regional universities, and has gained recognition for economic diversity, social mobility and service to veterans.
 Stroble launched Webster's Office of Diversity, Equity & Inclusion and highlighted its mission as a cornerstone of the university's excellence.
-She was named by Diverse Issues as one of the top 35 women making an impact in higher education.
-Most recently, in February 2022, she was honored by the St. Louis City NAACP with the Freeman/Seay Commitment to St. Louis award.
+She was named by Diverse: Issues in Higher Education newsmagazine as one of the top 35 women making an impact in higher education.
+In February 2022, she was honored by the St. Louis City NAACP with the Freeman/Seay Commitment to St. Louis award.

 Chancellor Stroble's Initiatives